Digit404/NoStackChat/README.md

 1. Visit [NoStack.net](https://nostack.net)
 2. Paste your OpenAI or Anthropic API key in settings
 3. Choose your preferred model
-4. Start chatting!
+4. Start chatting

 ## API Keys

 You'll need to provide your own API keys:
 - For OpenAI models: Get a key from [OpenAI's platform](https://platform.openai.com/api-keys)
-- For Claude models: Get a key from [Anthropic's console](https://console.anthropic.com/keys)
+- For Claude models: Get a key from [Anthropic's console](https://console.anthropic.com/settings/keys)

 Your keys are stored locally in your browser if you enable the "Save API keys" option.